deasydoesit/expert-happiness/REPORT.md

 Other notes:
 - The public REST API around the keypair transfer function was created solely for your ability to experiment with my work product.
 Goes without saying this is abhorrent for mainnet / production workloads.
-- Grafana is wired up to Prometheus for cluster observation but no dashboards or anything were created.
+- [Grafana](https://grafana.expert-happiness.com) is wired up to Prometheus for cluster observation but no dashboards or anything were created.
+Credentials are provided in the email.
+Again, this is just for you to poke around, truly abohorrent from a security perpective otherwise.
+- [Argo](https://argo.expert-happiness.com/) is configured for CI/CD.
+Credentials are provided in the email.
+Similarly horrendous, but you can watch application logs as requests come through.